itislab/alpheus/README.md

 alpheus compute count.txt
 ```

 Alpheus builds the dependency graph of methods needed in order to produce the required file and then runs only those methods which have no up-to-date outputs.
+Alpheus automatically determines changes in files/directories, so you don't need to worry if the output is consistent.
 As a result, we get both `author.txt` and `count.txt`.

 It is up to you whether you want to commit these files to the git repository or push them to an external storage, or keep them just on the local machine.
 In the latter case, on other machines these files must be recomputed, if needed.

 ### Removing an artefact/method

 Just delete corresponding `*.alph` files.
 Note that you can break the dependencies by deleting artefacts required by other methods.
 In this case, the computation of those methods will fail.

+### Getting status of an experiment

+### Vector operations

+### Using external storage for artefacts